-The Brookbank Project consists of 686 mining leases and staked claims totaling 15,080.217 hectares.
-Greenstone Gold Mines owns100% of the 18 leases that comprise the Brookbank deposit with the remaining portion of the Project subject to two Joint Venture (JV) agreements with Metalore Resources Limited (Metalore).
-The first JV is a Greenstone 74%/Metalore 26% split with the second a Greenstone 79%/Metalore 21% split.
+Greenstone Gold Mines holds 100% interest in the mining lease where the Brookbank gold deposit is located, with the remaining portion of the Property subject to two Joint Venture (JV) agreements with Metalore Resources Limited (Metalore).
+The first JV is a Greenstone 74%/Metalore 26% split, with the second JV being a Greenstone 79%/Metalore 21% split.